-In addition, because shares of our Class B common stock will not be subject to transfer restrictions (other than the restrictions on ownership and transfer of stock set forth in our charter), such shares will be freely tradable.
+In addition, because shares of our Class B common stock are not subject to transfer restrictions (other than the restrictions on ownership and transfer of stock set forth in our charter), such shares are freely tradable.
 As a result, notwithstanding that such shares will not be listed on a national securities exchange, it is possible that a market may develop for shares of our Class B common stock, and sales of such shares, or the perception that such sales could occur, could have a material adverse effect on the trading price of our Class A common stock.